ryanlelek/raneto-devops/README.md

 `$ ansible-playbook --inventory-file=inventory/ --ask-sudo-pass main.yml`

 Here's a shorter version that does the same thing:
 `$ ansible-playbook -i inventory/ -K main.yml`

 ## 4) Adding your Raneto repository
 See the new [Raneto example](https://github.com/gilbitron/Raneto/tree/master/example) for how to structure your project.
 It's a good idea to start a new Git repository (public or private) and commit your documentation files to that repository instead of directly to a cloned copy of Raneto.

-To use your Raneto project's Git repository in this deplkoyment process:
+To use your Raneto project's Git repository in this deployment process:

 1. edit `deploy.yml` and add your Git repo address
 2. edit `deploy.yml` and change the domain `devops.raneto.com` to your (sub)domain